dianavile/TheModernWebsiteExperience/README.md

 - [V] NO NEED for CSS.
 It is not even a coding language!
 ### UX is part of Web Development

-If you still don´t understand why UX designers should be in your TECH Production team, then here it is:
+If you still don´t understand why UX designers should be in your Production team, then here it is:

 Because they make the web:

-- more beautiful (CSS, visuals)
+- beautiful (CSS, visuals)
 - less annoying (HTML, information structure)
 - less confusing (UX research)

 And they all do it in an "INVISIBLE" way.
-The less you notice our job, the better!
+The less you notice their job, the better!

 Next time you see a UX designer give them a blink.
 They help making annoyed web users happy.
+And don´t worry..they leave developers solve problems.
+Any problem, really:)

 You are welcome!